K0EKJE/CNN_compression_with_Tensor_Decomposition/README.md

 I am still working to implement more decomposition methods including Tucker and Tensor Train decomposition on different models.

 ## Key Takeaways
+- The decomposition methods is proven to be working for large trained CNN models.
-- The decomposition can almost perfectly achieve the accuracy of original model when CP decomposition rank equals to largest dimension of that layer
+- The decomposition can almost perfectly achieve the accuracy of original model when CP decomposition rank equals to largest dimension of that layer.
+- The accuracy of decomposed model recovers fast after one epoch of fine tuning.
+- The rank and accuracy of decomposed model forms a linear relationship for lower values of rank.
+- It can easily get into gradient problem or local minima so the choice of learning rate must be careful.
+- The accuracy is proportional to recovery ratio.

 ## Prerequisites
 - Python